iclcv/icl/manual/modules/io.rst

 and output.
 The package contains a large set of classes, that are actually not interesting for users.
 Therefore, only the relevant classes will be mentioned here.
-In particular, the IO module contains almost 40 implementations for the **io::Grabber** interface, but since only the **io::GenericGrabber** is to be used, all other classes are not discussed.
+In particular, the IO module contains almost 40 implementations for the :icl:`io::Grabber` interface, but since only the :icl:`io::GenericGrabber` is to be used, all other classes are not discussed.